dmiedema/best-practices/README.md

 ```

+## Helper Functions

+Don't use them.
+If possible, copy paste code around as much as possible.
+If necessary make is as specific as you can to its current context.

+## Variables

 Don't create unnecessary variables that you won't use more than once.
 Just because memory is cheap doesn't mean you get to abuse it, it's not a whore.
 Have some respect fot your users.